seaside98/cookbook/soups/clam_chowder.md

 * 2lb russet potatoes, peeled and diced into 0.5in cubes
 * Strong pinch of salt

-Lower heat to medium-low, cover, and simmer for 10-12 minutes until potatoes are tender but have a bite, careful to keep the temperature at or under boiling (212f).
+Lower heat to medium-low, cover, and simmer for 10-12 minutes until potatoes are tender but have a bite, careful to keep the temperature at a simmer.
 Ladle a third of the soup into a blender and blend until creamy.
 Mix back into the pot.
 Add:

 * Reserved clam
 * 1.5T fish sauce